section-engineering-education/engineering-education/content/articles/automatic-reference/index.md

 - [Further reading](#further-reading)

 ### Key Takeaways
-A reader should be able to understand the following at the end of this tutorial:
+The reader should be able to understand the following at the end of this tutorial:
 1. What is ARC, its functions, and how it works.
 2. The reference cycles.
 3. How to use Xcode to detect reference cycles.